centminmod/validate-emails/readme.md

 Xenforo support to display MySQL query for bad emails only to set their status to `email_bounce` passing flags `-xf` and `-xfdb xenforo` and `-xfprefix xf_` with `disposable_email` status field

+Xenforo arguments mode for `-xf -xfdb xenforo -xfprefix xf_` has ben updated to output

+- `xf_sql` for MySQL query you can run on SSH command line.
+The command's double quotes are escaped `\"` so you remove the backslash manually, or use below outlined `jq` tool to automatically remove it
+- `xf_sql_batch` for MySQL query run in MySQL client, phpmyadmin etc
+- `xf_sql_user` for MySQL query you can run on SSH command line to look up Xenforo user details for that email address.
+The command's double quotes are escaped `\"` so you remove the backslash manually, or use below outlined `jq` tool to automatically remove it

 ```
 python validate_emails.py -f user@domain1.com -l emaillist.txt -tm all -xf -xfdb xenforo -xfprefix xf_
 [